Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Introduction

-Indeed, we can find similar discrepancies in different situations; see more details in Fig.~6 of~\cite{ATLAS:2024erm}.
+Indeed, we can find similar discrepancies in different situations; see more details in figure~6 of~\cite{ATLAS:2024erm}.
+To date, the $W$-boson mass anomaly remains an open question in physics.

 Given the high level of precision of $\sim10^{-4}$ achieved in the CDF-II measurements, the effects that are normally deemed insignificant may no longer be negligibly small, requiring thorough discussion and examination.
 One significant feature of these measurements is that most of the signal events involve low-$p_{\mathrm{T}}$ $W$ boson production at the Tevatron.
-So an accurate simulation of the $W$ boson production associated with soft activities is extremely important to match the experimental uncertainties.
-In this work, we will investigate the effects of DPS on measuring the $W$ boson mass at the Tevatron with detector-level simulations.
-Conversely, by attributing the $W$-mass tension to the DPS effects, we can place further constraints on the DPS threshold.
+So an accurate simulation of the $W$ boson production associated with soft QCD activities is extremely important to match the experimental uncertainties.
+In this work, we investigate the effects of DPS on the measurement of the $W$-boson mass at the Tevatron with detector-level simulations, and provide a compelling explanations for the observed $W$-boson anomaly without invoking new physics.
+Conversely, a detailed analysis of the $W$-mass anomaly allows us to impose extra constraints on phenomenological DPS models.

+The rest of the article is organized as follows.
+In section~\ref{sec:2}, we briefly introduce the DPS effects and present a semi-quantitative analysis of how they modify relevant effective cross sections and kinematic distributions.
+In section~\ref{sec:3}, combining with the CDF-II data, we detail our simulation methodology, quantify the DPS effects on kinematic distributions, and carry out a further phenomenological analysis.
+In section~\ref{sec:4}, we discuss some key factors affecting $W$-mass measurements and provide our insights into them.
+Finally, we summarize our findings and discuss future prospects for probing DPS effects in upcoming measurements in section~\ref{sec:5}.